Distributed Vehicular Computing at the Dawn of 5G: a Survey: V2X Communication Overview

-ITS-G5 is a wireless short-range communication technology dedicated to automotive ITS and road transport and traffic telematics.
-ITS-G5 is the European standard derived from WAVE and adapted to European requirements, using the 5.9 GHz frequency band in Europe for road safety and traffic efficiency applications.
-This standard is developed by the European telecommunications standards institute (ETSI) to guarantee interoperability among communication devices from different manufacturers.
-Similarly to DSRC, it carries V2V and V2I in an ad-hoc fashion.
-They are, however, different only in the way they access the channel and address its usage~\cite{festag2014cooperative, ETSI.EN.302.663.V1.2.0}.
+\textbf{ITS-G5} is an analogous European technology for vehicular communication that also uses the 5.9 GHz frequency band but is adapted to European requirements.
+This standard is developed by the European Telecommunications Standards Institute (ETSI) to guarantee interoperability among communication devices from different manufacturers.
+Similar to DSRC, it carries V2V and V2I in an ad-hoc fashion.
+They are, however, different only in the way they access the channel~\cite{festag2014cooperative, ETSI.EN.302.663.V1.2.0}.
 The ITS G5 approach includes a model consisting of state machines and different tunable parameters to control the medium access of all nodes.
-ITS-G5 standard adds features for decentralized congestion control (DCC) methods to control the network load~\cite{eckhoff2013performance, ETSI.EN.302.663.V1.2.0}.
-Similar to DSRC communications, ITS-G5-based V2V and V2I communications require system, hardware, and software installation on both the vehicle and the road infrastructure.
-Manufacturers are developing ITS-G5 devices equivalent to DSRC devices.
-For instance, ITS-G5 Car2X onboard unit, ETSI TC-ITS protocol stack Model No. OBU-201E can be installed on each vehicle, while ITS-G5 Car2X roadside communication unit, ETSI TC-ITS protocol stack Model No. RSU-101E can be installed on each road infrastructure~\cite{unex.DSRC.OBU.RSU}.
-While the U.S. IEEE 1609 specifies WSMP as the most bandwidth-efficient routing protocol to exchange single-hop messages, WAVE short messages (WSMs), the ETSI GeoNetworking standards specify an ad-hoc routing protocol for single and multihop communication with geographical addressing.
-Furthermore, U.S. DSRC largely relies on the basic safety message (BSM) for collision avoidance applications, while the European C-ITS uses several safety message types, including CAM for periodic and DENM for event-driven safety information.
-European ITS-G5 standards have been implemented, tested, and validated on a large scale through field operational tests across Europe (DRIVE C2X, SIM-TD, and SCORE@F).
-This process has validated the maturity of the standards and assessed the impact of C-ITS on safety and traffic efficiency~\cite{festag2014cooperative}.
+ITS-G5 standard adds features for decentralized congestion control methods to control the network load~\cite{eckhoff2013performance, ETSI.EN.302.663.V1.2.0}.